You call the shots as commercial photography!

 - Fine art photography

 Rates can vary depending on whether you are photographing one person or a group of individuals from the same company.
-For one person,I charge $125 for the session fee with one electronic image.
-For additional images I charge $50.
-Retouching is extra, which is how I up-sell.
-My average fee for a head-shot including retouching and one image is $200.
-For groups, I discount the fee to $45 per person.
+For one person,I charge $150 for the session fee with one electronic image.
+For additional images I charge $100.
+Retouching is extra, which is how I up-sell my product.
+My average fee for a head-shot including retouching and one image is $250.
+For groups, I discount the fee depending on how many people are in the group.
 The fee always includes sizing the image for the web, print and business cards.
 I deliver the images electronically to both the client and their webmaster, along with a letter giving full reproduction rights.
-Then it’s done; quick and easy.

 If you are interested in this area of photography you can start by developing some samples (as well as before and after images with retouching) and mail them to brokers, realtors and some small companies in your area.
 If you are a member of your Chamber of Commerce, you can purchase a mailing list from them and send a flyer to the corporations.
 By getting your name out there, you could also be contacted for events as well.